-If you’ve ever played an escape room, chances are you walked away from the experience with a whirlwind of emotions.
+If you’ve ever played an escape room, chances are you walked away from the experience with a whirlwind of emotions and wondering “how do escape rooms work?”
 Perhaps you left with the exuberance of victory, or likely the well-deserved shame of defeat.
 Win or lose, you might have also been a bit mystified about how exactly your actions sparked that cool effect inside.
 Or maybe you’re completely new to escape rooms and you’d like a peek behind the curtain to see how all the magic happens.
 In any case, escape rooms are atop the list of fun activities to do in Atlanta so there’s no better time to learn how they function.

 Deciphering Your Escape Room